Using Technitium DNS

 Google Issue Resolution Time

-So now back to Technitium DNS Server
+So Now Back to Technitium DNS Server

-So how to install Technitium DNS Server
+How to Install Technitium DNS Server

 curl -sSL https://download.technitium.com/dns/install.sh | sudo bash